Liquid-ai/Plankton/README.md

 # Roadmap #
 The first iteration of the projet is built from UUV Simulator and gazebo 9.
 We made UUV Simulator compatible with ROS2.
 In the following months, we intend to improve the performance (speed) of the simulator, and to test different alternatives to gazebo 9.
 We will choose the best simulation framework according to our users present and future needs.

-We released a beta version of UUV Simulator for ROS 2 in September, and plan to release a v1 in October.
+We released a beta version of UUV Simulator for ROS 2 in September, and plan to release a v1 in December.
+### Short term roadmap (end of 2020) ###
+We will focus on three improvements that will be part of the v1 release:
+   - Performance (mainly speed)
+   - Compatibility with ROS 2 Foxy Fitzroy
+   - Visual fidelity of the maritime environment

 # Contributing #
 You can contribute by reporting bugs, proposing new features, improving documentation, contributing to code.